 All grants and prizes shall be subject to taxes at the statutory rate.

-The award winning pianists must personally collect their prize in the Closing Act, and will perform during the Winners Concert without receiving any remuneration.
+The award-winning pianists must collect their prizes personally in the Closing Act.
 A refusal entails the cancellation of the award.

 |October 16th:||Application deadline.|

 |December 2nd:||10.00 am.
 Piano try-out.|